 For a long time, iris recognition was considered the best solution when searching large image galleries due to its uniqueness.
 However, even technological progress cannot overcome some disadvantages.
 Taking an iris image still requires much more time and additional equipment for illumination than just a camera.
 Identifying passengers by iris alone is not possible because iris data is not included in common documents issued by government authorities.

-The same is true for other biometric tokens such as voice or vein recognition, which are unlikely to allow easy and quick use in an airport environment.
+The same is true for the other biometric tokens, which are unlikely to allow easy and quick use in an airport environment.

 How far has the technology evolved today and is it recognized by authorities and governments?